trosos/pinser/README.md

 - provide a free-software alternative to Claude Code
 - reproduce useful Claude Code workflows
-- support Anthropic's public APIs
+- support documented and user-accessible APIs
-- make internal API support, if present, explicitly opt-in
+- make any support for undocumented APIs, if present, explicitly opt-in
-- provide local or public-API-based workarounds when internal-only features are unavailable
+- provide local or public-API-based workarounds when undocumented features are unavailable

 ## API support

-Pinser is expected to use Anthropic APIs.

-There are two broad categories:

-- **Public Anthropic APIs**: the normal supported integration surface
-- **Internal Anthropic APIs**: undocumented APIs that are not part of the normal supported integration surface

-The intended default is to rely on public APIs and local implementations where possible.
+Pinser is intended to work primarily with supported public APIs and local implementations where possible.

-## Internal API disclaimer

-Some Claude Code behavior appears to rely on internal Anthropic APIs.

-Pinser may support some of those APIs as an **opt-in** compatibility feature, but they come with important caveats:

-- they may be unstable, incomplete, rate-limited, or removed without notice
-- they may require credentials or account state that are not publicly documented
-- their use may violate Anthropic's terms of service
-- they are not required for the default Pinser experience

-If internal API support exists, it should be disabled by default and clearly labeled.
+Some compatibility features may depend on undocumented APIs.
+If such support exists, it should be treated as experimental, explicitly enabled by the user, and not considered part of the default Pinser experience.

-## When internal APIs are not used
+## If undocumented APIs are not used

-When users do **not** opt into internal APIs, Pinser should prefer public APIs and local substitutes.
+When users do **not** opt into undocumented APIs, Pinser should prefer public APIs and local substitutes.

 Examples include:

-- calling Anthropic's public APIs directly
+- calling supported public APIs directly
 - supporting other compatible model providers
 - using local subprocesses for worker execution
 - storing session and task state locally